DBL01/module2-solution/README.md

 This is the solution to the coding challenge of the course on CSS im doing in Coursera.

 In order to facilitate the correction, I attach this README file, with the requirements of the challenge listed and the comments in the code.
+Those requirements cited in the code are ***adequately highlighted***

-Each number is a particular requirement.
-Those requirements cited in the code are ***adequately highlighted***.
+The URL to check the site is: https://dbl01.github.io/module2-solution/.

 - [x] 1.
 Create a GitHub.com account and a repository that you will use for this class.